ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 # Connecting with `cURL`

-You can access your Elasticsearch database directly from a command line terminal through cURL.
+You can access your Elasticsearch database directly from a command-line terminal through cURL.
 Elasticsearch has a wide-variety of REST APIs that allow for [cluster monitoring](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html), [index management](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html) and [searching](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) within the database.

 The information that you need to make a connection with cURL to your deployment is in the "cli" section of your [connection strings](./howto-getting-connection-strings.html).
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------
 `Bin`||The recommended binary to create a connection; in this case it is `curl`.
 `Composed`||A formatted command to establish a connection to your deployment.
-The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command line parameters.
+The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command-line parameters.
 `Environment`||A list of key/values you set as environment variables.
 `Arguments`|0...|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|Base64|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.